AmerFarea/Spam-Filter-Detection/README.md

 12. **ROC-AUC Data Storage**:

-- The true labels and predicted labels are saved to a file for further ROC-AUC analysis.
+- The true labels and predicted labels are saved to a file for further ROC-AUC analysis, see auc-roc.py.

 13. **Learning Curve Visualization**: